BallAerospace/cosmos-website/_docs_v4/5_guides/scripting_best_practices.md

 2. The range or value checked against was incorrect or too stringent

    Often the actual telemetry value is ok, but the expected value checked against was too tight.
 Loosen the ranges on checks when it makes sense.
-Ensure your script is using the wait_check_tolerance() routine when checking floating point numbers and verify you’re using an appropriate tolerance value.
+Ensure your script is using the wait_check_tolerance() routine when checking floating point numbers and verify you're using an appropriate tolerance value.

 3. The check really failed